istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-1/index.md

 Note that in the case of TLS originated by an application, the Istio sidecar proxies can only see TCP traffic and a TLS handshake that includes SNI.
-The source of the traffic could be identified by a label of the source pod, by a service account of the pod or by some other source identifier.
+A label of the source pod could identify the source of the traffic but a service account of the pod or some other source identifier.
 We call this property of an egress control system _being Kubernetes-aware_: the system must understand Kubernetes artifacts like pods and service accounts.
 If the system is not Kubernetes-aware, it can only monitor the IP address as the identifier of the source.